cody-bounds/Digital-Forensics-Cookbook/README.md

 # Digital-Forensics-Cookbook
-The repositories here contain the data sets and other useful links for practicing exercises available in the Digital Forensics Cookbook, available from Packt publishing.
+The repositories here contain the forensic image files and other useful data for practicing exercises available in the Digital Forensics Cookbook, available from Packt publishing.